gugazimmermann/dragonspage/article.md

 Subprocess exited with error 1
 ```

-is because you are not using `dragonspage` as the main folder.
-In the error above the folder is `dpage`, so to fix just rename `lib/dragonspage-stack.ts` to `lib/dpage-stack.ts` and `export class DragonspageStack extends cdk.Stack` to `export class DpageStack extends cdk.Stack`
+Is because you are not using the `dragonspage` as the main folder.
+In the error above the folder is `dpage`, so to fix just rename `lib/dragonspage-stack.ts` to `lib/dpage-stack.ts` and `export class DragonspageStack extends cdk.Stack` to `export class DpageStack extends cdk.Stack`.

 ### Story continued

-*Now you have your database ready, it's time to seed it with some data.
+*“Now you have your database ready, it’s time to seed it with some data.
 You asked Mary for some card data and she has promised to email you a JSON document with all the card data and some dragon images.
 However, she keeps delaying.
-So, you think it's a good idea to add a few items to help you create a basic proof of concept.*
+So, you think it’s a good idea to add a few items to help you create a basic proof of concept.*

 *The API will return all the data in the database to the website.
 You only have 2 images from her so far, so your database needs to have only 2 items.*

 *Your next step is to add a couple of dragon items to the database table that you just created.
 You think dragon info would look a bit like this (you are guessing).
-So you add this as a starting point while you wait for Mary to email you the real data.*
+So you add this as a starting point while you wait for Mary to email you the real data.”*

 | Primary Key (dragon_name) | dragon_type | description  | attack | defense |
 | ------------------------- | ----------- | ------------ | ------ | ------- |